ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 PROGRAMMING - $40.95 each:

 A June 1983 press kit refers to it as "The Graduate" (also trademarked) and states the unit had 8K of built-in Microsoft BASIC.
-The accompanying photos show the keyboard and optional devices almost exactly the same as depicted on the earlier flyer (picture #12).
-A photo of the earlier design (along with the optional devices) appeared in the September 1983 issue of Video Games magazine (picture #13).
-Part of this same photo appears in the August 1983 issue of Your Computer.
+The accompanying photos show the keyboard and optional devices almost exactly the same as depicted on the earlier flyer (picture #13).
+A photo of the earlier design (along with the optional devices) appeared in the September 1983 issue of Video Games (picture #14).
+Part of this same photo appears in the August 1983 issue of Your Computer (pg.
+42, picture #16).

 Based on the same principle as Synapse's RELAX system, the MindLink would let you control games with your thoughts.
-In reality, the controller seems to respond more to facial muscle movements, which means it's possible you'd be carted off to an institution if anyone ever saw you using it.
-The system consisted of a headband with 3 sensors on it which was attached to a transmitter.
+In reality, the controller responds to facial muscle movements.
+The system consisted of a headband with 3 sensors on it which was attached to a transmitter, which was powered by a 9-volt battery.
 The receiver module plugged into the VCS and translated the incoming "brainwaves" into usable game inputs.
 3 MindLink games have been found to date: Bionic Breakthrough, Mind Maze, and Telepathy.
-From John Skruch: "Only paddle-type games were designed to be used with the MindLink, including a skiing game, and a Breakout variant (Bionic Breakthrough).
+An internal status listing dated 8-1-84 states "Manual and design complete."
+John Skruch stated in the January 1996 issue of Ultimate Gamer, "Only paddle-type games were designed to be used with the MindLink, including a skiing game, and a Breakout variant (Bionic Breakthrough).
 Two distinct versions of the ML were to be made- one for the 2600/7800, and one for the 8-bit computers."
+He also suggested the reason for its cancellation was because the suggested retail price was too high ($70-$80).
 From Tom Palecki: "Barry Marshall did the design for the MindLink Head Band Controller.
 I don’t remember how it came about, but I ended up designing the logo for that controller, which I worked up based visually on what a brain wave scan might look like in letter form."
-Photos #1 and #2 appeared in Atari's 'New Age' press kit.
-Photo #3 is an early prototype design.
-Photo #4 is the final prototype design.
-Photo #5 shows another early design being used to play what appears to be a version of Telepathy.
-The project was planned for release in the 3rd Quarter of 1984, along with 3 cartridges, but was cancelled after Tramiel's takeover.
+The controller was shown at the 1984 Summer CES show and planned for release in the 3rd Quarter of 1984, along with 3 cartridges, but was cancelled after Tramiel's takeover.
+Retail price was to be under $100.
+The October 1984 issue of Electronic Games (pg.
+13) states it would retail for about $79.
+Photo #1 is a marketing photo.
+Photos #2 and #3 appeared in Atari's 1984 'New Age' press kit.
+Photo #4 is a 1984 brochure.
+Photo #5 is an early prototype design.
+Photo #6 is the final prototype design.
+Photo #7 shows another early design being used to play what appears to be a version of Telepathy.
+Photos #8 - #11 appeared in the Ultimate Gamer article.
+Photos #12 - #14 are the only 3 games that were designed for it - Bionic Breakthrough (a variant of Super Breakout that was to be the pack-in game), Mind Maze, and Telepathy (which was created as a demo to show what types of games were possible).

 MISS PIGGY'S WEDDING

 Was to be the 2nd "action" game cartridge featuring Jim Henson's Muppets characters (after Pigs in Space).
-3 different prototypes of this game are known to exist, none of which are complete.
+4 different prototypes of this game are known to exist (pictures #2-#5), none of which are complete, although the version shown at the Summer 1983 CES was somewhat playable.
 The photo below is from a 1983 press kit, with the following description: "The wedding bells are soon to ring... until Kermit, the reluctant groom, changes his mind and leaves Miss Piggy at the altar.
 The church becomes a video maze, with Kermit on the run and Miss Piggy in hot pursuit.
 The chase becomes even more elaborate when the wedding guests move about.
 Players can choose to be either Miss Piggy or Kermit in this Atari-The Muppets game, designed to be enjoyed by all age groups."

 OSCAR'S TRASH RACE

-Early screenshot (picture #1), shown in the 1982 green poster/catalogs, showing a black background (like the arcade version).
+Early screenshot (picture #1) shown in the 1982 green poster/catalog as well as a rare 1981 rev D catalog variant show a black background (like the arcade version), but with the maze layout vertically flipped.
 A variation of this (picture #2) was shown in magazines such as Electronic Games (note the missing power pills and multicolored reserve lives indicators), even well after the game was released!
-A more accurate version was shown on the box (picture #3), but it still featured tilted monsters.
+A more accurate version with the actual maze layout was shown on the box (picture #3), but it still featured tilted monsters.
 A hacked version of the original was made by Jason Parlee in an effort to match this photo (picture #4).

 VCS Pac-Man programmer Tod Frye has given conflicting answers when asked about the color scheme he used.
 Here are his most recent comments: